python-discord/snekbox/README.md

 The Python process is configured as follows:

+* Version 3.7.4
 * Isolated mode
   * Neither the script's directory nor the user's site packages are in `sys.path`
   * All `PYTHON*` environment variables are ignored

+## HTTP REST API

+Communication with snekbox is done over a HTTP REST API.
+The framework for the HTTP REST API is [Falcon](https://falconframework.org/) and the WSGI being used is [Gunicorn](https://gunicorn.org/).
+By default, the server is hosted on `0.0.0.0:8060` with two workers.

+See [`snekapi.py`](snekbox/api/snekapi.py) and [`resources`](snekbox/api/resources) for API documentation.

 ## Development Environment

 ### Initial Setup

-A Python 3.7 interpreter and the pipenv package are required.
+A Python 3.7 interpreter and the [pipenv](https://docs.pipenv.org/en/latest/) package are required.
 Once those requirements are satisfied, install the project's dependencies:

 ```
 pipenv --sync